comparison

 Real-World Example

-Example: Homeowner's Long-Game The Reeves family bought a 1960s ranch in Raleigh, NC with no central AC.
-They chose a two-zone mini split (Fujitsu 18,000 BTU, SEER2 22) for $5,400 installed, covering the master bedroom and living room.
+Example: Homeowner's Long-Game (2025 install) The Reeves family bought a 1960s ranch in Raleigh, NC with no central AC.
+They chose a two-zone mini split (Fujitsu 18,000 BTU, SEER2 22) installed in 2025 for $5,400.
 It provides cooling in summer and efficient heat pump heating in winter, replacing both window ACs and two space heaters.
 Their estimated annual savings: $350/year in combined heating and cooling costs.
-With utility rebates ($400) and the Inflation Reduction Act heat pump tax credit (30%, up to $2,000), their effective cost dropped to $2,380.
+With utility rebates ($400) and the federal 25C credit (30%, up to $2,000) claimed on their 2025 return before the OBBBA termination, their effective cost dropped to $2,380.
 Payback: about 7 years.
+For a 2026 install of the same system, the 25C credit no longer applies — effective cost would be $5,000 after the utility rebate alone, or as low as $0 with IRA HEAR stacking for income-qualified households.

 Heating: Mini Split's Killer Advantage